Buy Now →

 Remove from heat.
 Stir in flavoring and gel food coloring.

-Once cool, use your hands or a kitchen mallet to break the slab into small pieces.
-Toss in confectioner’s sugar to coat.
+With your hands or a kitchen mallet, break the slab into small pieces.

 Store old-fashioned hard candy in an airtight container at room temperature for up to three months.

-To break the candy apart, I put it in a large, sealed food storage bag and use a mallet to crack it into smaller pieces.
-This is easier than breaking it with your hands, and it prevents candy pieces from flying everywhere!
-Just be sure to place a folded towel under the bag to avoid damaging the countertop.
+To break the candy, I suggest sealing the slab in a large food storage bag and using a mallet to crack it into smaller pieces.
+This prevents candy pieces from flying everywhere!
+Place a folded tea towel under the bag to avoid damaging the countertop.